typhon-project/MoDELS-Tutorial/README.md

 # MoDELS-Tutorial

-Welcome to MoDELS Tutorial "[T7] Big Data Polystore Management with TYPHON".
+Welcome to MoDELS Tutorial ["[T7] Big Data Polystore Management with TYPHON"](https://conf.researchr.org/details/models-2020/models-2020-tutorials/3/Big-Data-Polystore-Management-with-TYPHON).
 Here you will find all the needed information to install the necessary tools to follow the tutorial.

 ## Easy Setup Guide
 TYPHON Polystores are deloyed using Docker.
 Thus, if you only want to experiment with the already defined Polystore that will be used as a base for the tutorial you need to install Docker Desktop.
 Installation guides can be found [here](https://www.docker.com/get-started).
-To smoothly run the polystore you should [assign at least 6GB RAM](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container) to your Docker Machine.
+To smoothly run the polystore you should [assign at least 8GB RAM](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container) to your Docker Machine.

 After you have Docker installed you need to checkout this repository (or simply download the code) and run the `docker-compose up -d` command in the folder `/TyphonDL/deploymentModel` where the `docker-compose.yaml` file is located.
 To run a version that consumes less resources run `docker-compose -f docker-compose-local-deployment.yaml up -d` instead.